mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 ### Breaking it down

 The key to understanding this is understanding:
- 1. How does the return value of `compare` affect final ordering?
+ 1. How the return value of `compare` affect final ordering?
  2. Which order are the parameters passed into the compare method - namely what are `a` and `b`?

 The official [javadocs][2] do a reasonable job explaining the first point but they fall short on explaining what `a` and `b` are.

 In short, if the `compare` method returns a negative number, `a` will always precede `b` in the final sorted order.
 If, however, compare returns a positive number, `b` will always precede `a` in ordering.
 Let me repeat that for clarity: *the return value of the compare method determines the final sorted placement of the two parameters, `a` and `b` with respect to each other.*

-A thing to note is the `compare` method does not know or care about what the words ascending or descending even mean.
+A thing to note is the `compare` method does not know or care about what the words ascending or descending mean.
 All it wants to do is place two elements in some order.
 More precisely, it just wants to *pick* one element over the other.

 Now we still don't know why `a - b` gives us ascending order; and `b - a` gives us descending.
-To add to the confusion, the switching of parameters `a- b` to `b - a` to change sort, seems to imply that the order in which `a` and `b` are passed seems to affect final order.
+To add to the confusion, the switching of parameters `a- b` to `b - a` to reverse the sort, seems to imply that the order in which `a` and `b` are passed seems to affect final order.
 What we will discover shortly, however, is that this is **not** the case.

 #### A natural order